muganga-charles/Dice-/README.md

 Then followed by a consturactor.
 And then other methods can follow.<br />
 <br />
 2.RollDice.java <br />
-This contains a client-defined-class which is linked to a class in Die.java and access the methods and uses them.
+This contains a client-defined-class which is linked to a class in Die.java and access the methods and uses them..